rmaiun/microsaga/README.md

 ## Core Components

-To declare `Saga` we need to prepare 2 main parts:
+To declare `Saga` we need to have some saga steps.
+To create saga step, we need to prepare 2 main parts:

-- action
+- action, which is mandatory
-- compensation
+- compensation, which is optional

 Action represents the logical block, which is a part of long-running transaction.
 It consists of name and `Callable<A>` action, which are mandatory attributes and optionally allows to describe `RetryPolicy<A>` retryPolicy.